Goh Ka Im, Anand Raj, Irene Yong, Foong Pui Chi, Jess Ngo Hui Zhong, Boo Sha-Lyn

 Customs duties are levied upon specified goods imported into, or exported from, Malaysia and are to be paid by the importer or exporter, as the case may be.
-The relevant rates are set out in the Customs Duties Order 2012 PU (A) 275/2012 whereas valuation of the goods would be in accordance with the Customs (Rules of Valuation) Regulations 1999 PU (A) 507/1999 giving effect to the WTO Valuation – WTO Guidelines.
+The relevant rates are set out in the Customs Duties Order 2017 PU (A) 5/2017 whereas valuation of the goods would be in accordance with the Customs (rules of valuation) Regulations 1999 PU (A) 507/1999 giving effect to the WTO Valuation – WTO Guidelines.

 Excise duties are levied upon specified goods manufactured in or imported into Malaysia.

 Sales tax was abolished with effect from April 1 2015 with the implementation of GST in Malaysia.
-Sales tax was previously charged and levied at rates ranging from 5% to 15% on all taxable goods that are:
+Sales tax was previously charged and levied at rates ranging from 5% to 15% on specified goods.

 Service tax was abolished with effect from April 1 2015 with the implementation of GST in Malaysia.
-Service tax was previously payable on any taxable service provided by any taxable person, that is, a person carrying on the business of providing such taxable service.
-The rate of tax was increased from 5% to 6% with effect from January 1 2011.
+Service tax was previously payable on specified services.

 GST was implemented with effect from April 1 2015 with the passing of the Goods and Services Tax Act 2014 (GST Act).
 The GST rate has been fixed at 6% and several GST orders and regulations have also been gazetted to facilitate its implementation.
 The GST is a broad-based consumption tax levied and charged on all supplies of goods and services, whether domestic or imported, at all levels of the supply chain.
 Among others, businesses would have to consider whether their supplies should be treated as standard-rated, zero-rated, exempt or out of scope supplies.
 Certain special schemes may also apply.
 There are also numerous penal provisions in the GST Act for failure to comply with the provisions of the GST Act.
 The GST is under the purview of the Customs and the Director General of Customs and Excise.
 Appeals can be lodged to the GST Appeal Tribunal save for excluded matters.